 Colouring

 Bright white putty looks too new on an old clock.
 I tried mixing colour at different stages of the putty-making process, but it takes a lot of pigment to produce any depth of colour, and affects the consistency of the final product.
 I have no doubt that more experimentation with incorporated pigment could achieve good results, but I rejected it in favour of surface painting.
 Both water- and oil-based paints take well on the putty surface (as do acrylics, but we are looking for authenticity).
-If you want to use materials that any clockmaker would have in the workshop, a mixture of rouge and rottenstone in flour paste or glue gives an excellent reddish-brown finish.

 Conclusion